Delete Tradelines

 The deletion flow happens in two stages:

-1. Immediate fraud close: Bloom marks the tradeline as closed with a fraud reason right away.
+1. Close Due to Fraud: Bloom marks the tradeline as closed with a fraud reason right away.

-2. Final deletion sync: Bloom later finalizes the deletion and sends a tradeline.deleted webhook after reporting systems have caught up.
+2. Final Deletion Sync: Bloom later finalizes the deletion and sends a tradeline.deleted webhook after reporting has been confirmed between our systems.

 This protects data consistency while still giving you an immediate fraud action.